Holistic Robust Data-Driven Decisions: Robustness Against Noise and Misspecification

 \section{Robustness Against Noise and Misspecification}

 Our focus in this section is robustness against noise and misspecification only.
 The underlying assumption is that the number $T$ of available data points $\{\xi_1,\dots, \xi_T\}$ is sufficiently large so that the effect of statistical error is negligible.
-This assumption, made by a plethora of work on constructing data-driven formulations robust against noise \citep{madry2017towards}, will be relaxed in Section \ref{sec:vers-robust-learn}.
+This assumption, made by a plethora of work on constructing data-driven formulations robust against noise \citep{madry2017towards}, will be relaxed in Section \ref{sec:HR-robustness} where we account for statistical error on top of corruption.
 In what follows, we propose a novel distributionally robust predictor which we prove protects efficiently against noise and misspecification.
+This predictor will then serve as a first building block towards holistic robustness.